elixir-lang/elixir/README.md

 * `defprotocol` - defines a protocol;
 * `defimpl` - defines an implementation for a protocol

-All those definitions will be described with the detail throughout this tutorial.
+All those definitions will be described with the detail throughout this tutorial (coming soon).

 ### Module nesting